Tax Consequences of Foreign Currency Transactions

 As can be seen from the above 2 equations, the basis pool is the owner's interest as expressed in US dollars, while the equity pool is that same owner's interest, expressed in the QBU's functional currency.

 Any exchanged gain or loss is ordinary and sourced according to the remittance.
 The USD amount of the remittance at the exchange rate in effect on the remittance date is compared with the USD value of the basis pool multiplied by the equity of the remittance in the functional currency divided by the equity pool.
-Any gain or loss is a foreign exchange gain or loss that is taxed as ordinary income and sourced accordingly.
+Any gain or loss is a foreign exchange gain or loss taxed as ordinary income and sourced accordingly.
 IRC §987

 |Basis of Remittance||=||Equity of Remittance |